-- (d) In respect of loans granted by the Company, there is no overdue amount remaining outstanding as at the balance sheet date. - (e) No loan granted by the Company which has fallen due during the year, has been renewed or extended or fresh loans to settle the overdues of existing loans given to the same parties. - (f) The Company has not granted any loans either repayable on demand or without specifying any terms or period of repayment during the year.
-Hence, reporting under clause (iii)(f) is not applicable. - (iv) In our opinion, the Company has complied with the provisions of Sections 185 and 186 of the Act in respect of loans granted and investments made. - (v) The Company has not accepted any deposit or amounts which are deemed to be deposits.
-Hence, reporting under clause (v) of the Order is not applicable.
-The Company has not accepted or is not holding any deposit or amounts which are deemed to be deposits during the year and there are no unclaimed deposits hence reporting under clause (v) of the Order is not applicable. - (vi) The maintenance of cost records has not been specified by the Central Government under section 148(1) of the Companies Act, 2013. - (vii) In respect of statutory dues: - (a) The Company has been generally regular in depositing undisputed statutory dues of the year, including Goods and Service Tax, Provident Fund, Employees' State Insurance, Income Tax, cess, and other material statutory dues applicable to it to the appropriate authorities arrears as at March 31, 2022 for a period of more than six months from the date they became payable.

-There were no undisputed amounts payable in respect of Goods and Services Tax, Provident Fund, Employees' State Insurance, Income-tax, Cess and other material statutory dues in

-(b) Details of statutory dues referred to in sub-clause (a) above which have not been deposited as on March 31, 2022 on account of disputes are given below:
+- (b) The investments made and the terms and conditions of the grant of all the above-mentioned loans during the year are, in our opinion, prima facie, not prejudicial to the Company's interest. - (c) In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments of principal amounts and receipts of interest are regular as per stipulation. - (d) In respect of loans granted by the Company, there is no overdue amount remaining outstanding as at the balance sheet date. - (e) No loan granted by the Company which has fallen due during the year, has been renewed or extended or fresh loans to settle the overdues of existing loans given to the same parties. - (f) The Company has not granted any loans either repayable on demand or without specifying any terms or period of repayment during the year.
+Hence, reporting under clause (iii)(f) is not applicable. - (iv) In our opinion, the Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of loans granted and investment made. - (v) The Company has not accepted any deposit or amounts which are deemed to be deposits.
+Hence, reporting under clause (v) of the Order is not applicable. - (vi) The maintenance of cost records has not been specified by the Central Government under section 148(1) of the Companies Act, 2013. - (vii) In respect of statutory dues: - (a) The Company has been regular in depositing undisputed statutory dues of the year, including Goods and Service Tax, Provident Fund, Employees' State Insurance, Income Tax, cess, and other material statutory dues applicable to it to the appropriate authorities. - There were no undisputed amounts payable in respect of Goods and Services Tax, Provident Fund, Employees' State Insurance, Income-tax, Cess and other material statutory dues in arrears as at 31 March 2023 for a period of more than six months from the date they became payable. - (b) Details of statutory dues referred to in sub-clause (a) above which have not been deposited as on March 31, 2023 on account of disputes are given below: